mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 Free transform
 --------------

-This allows you to do basic rotation, resizing, flipping, and even perspective skewing if you hold :kbd:`Ctrl`.Holding the :kbd:`Shift` key will maintain your aspect ratio throughout the transform.
+This allows you to do basic rotation, resizing, flipping, and even perspective skewing if you hold :kbd:`Ctrl`.
+Holding the :kbd:`Shift` key will maintain your aspect ratio throughout the transform.

 .. figure:: /images/en/Krita_transforms_free.png